yichiliao/yichiliao.github.io/_pages/about.md

 Builing on Bayesian optimization, reinforcement learning, user simulation, meta-learning, and related techniques, I advance **human-in-the-loop optimization** methods that enable interfaces automatically and efficiently optimize themselves for different users during use.
 My ultimate goal is advance human-in-the-loop optimization as the foundation of **future adaptive interfaces and scalable human–AI collaboration**.
 <br>
 <br>
-I have published 17 full-paper publications in top-tier venues, including ACM CHI, UIST, TiiS, IEEE PerComp, and ICCV.
+I have published 17 full papers in top-tier venues, including ACM CHI, UIST, TiiS, IEEE PerComp, and ICCV.
 My works have contributed to a wide range of application domains, such as physical interaction, haptic display, AR/VR interface, input techniques, visual design, and motion generation/reconstruction.
 Below are selected key papers.
 A complete publication list can be found on my [Publications page](https://yichiliao.com/publications/) or my [Google Scholar profile](https://scholar.google.com/citations?user=Ddny4V4AAAAJ&hl=en).
 **For a detailed overview of my research agenda and future directions, see my [Research Statement (PDF)](https://yichiliao.com/files/Research-Statement_LIAO.pdf)**.